Intention to Apply for Financial Aid

 - A veteran of U.S. military service or currently serving on active duty for purposes other than training

-In some cases a student new to the College will be asked to supply parental information even if she meets the above federal requirements.
+In some cases a student will be asked to supply parental or guardian information even if she meets the above federal requirements.
 Please contact Student Financial Services if you have any questions regarding independent student status.

 Satisfactory Academic Progress

-Eligibility for financial aid is contingent on maintaining a satisfactory academic record, according to the standards described in the Mount Holyoke College Bulletin and Course Catalogue.
+Eligibility for financial aid for undergraduate students is contingent on maintaining a satisfactory academic record, according to the standards described in the Mount Holyoke College Bulletin and Course Catalog under the academic regulations section.

-In general, students are expected to achieve a cumulative GPA of 2.0 and make consistent progress toward the degree by earning an adequate number of credits each semester.
-Students placed on academic probation are eligible for federal and institutional aid the first semester.
-If academic probation is continued for a second semester, students will lose eligibility for federal aid.
-However, students may appeal for the reinstatement of their federal aid for one semester with documentation of special circumstances.
+Students are expected to achieve a cumulative GPA of 2.0 and make consistent progress toward the degree by earning an adequate number of credits each semester.
+Students placed on academic probation are eligible for federal and institutional aid the first semester of academic probation.
+If academic probation continues for a second semester, students will lose eligibility for federal aid.
 Students will not be eligible for institutional or federal funding if they remain on academic probation for a third semester.
-If students lose federal or institutional funding due to not meeting satisfactory academic progress, they may appeal by writing to Student Financial Services and providing supporting documentation.
 Students will regain institutional and federal need-based eligibility for funding after achieving satisfactory academic progress and removal from academic probation.